Teresa Carreño: Career

 In 1862 her family emigrated to New York City and Carreño entered the musical world with a series of private and public concerts.
-During the first few weeks in New York City, she met American pianist and composer Louis Moreau Gottschalk, who heard her perform and promoted her as an artist.
+During the first few weeks in New York City, she met American pianist and composer Louis Moreau Gottschalk.
+After hearing her perform, Gottschalk was very impressed and proceeded to promote her as an artist.
 At the age of eight on November 25 she made her debut at Irving Hall performing a Rondo Brillant, Op.
 98 (Johann Nepomuk Hummel), accompanied by a quintet (Mosenthal, Matzka, Bergner, C. Preusser); Grande Fantaisie sur Moise, Op.
 33 (Sigismond Thalberg); Nocturne (Theodor Döhler), Jerusalem (Louis Moreau Gottschalk); and Variations on "Home!
 Sweet Home!"
 Op.
 72 (Thalberg) for an encore.
 This debut was followed by concerts (1863–1865) across the northeastern and mid-Atlantic United States, including stops in Connecticut, Massachusetts, New York, Rhode Island, Pennsylvania, Maryland, and Washington, D.C.
 During the fall of 1863 Carreño performed for Abraham Lincoln at the White House.
 Interspersed with her North American concerts were concert performances in Cuba during the spring of 1863 and fall of 1865.

 In the spring of 1866, Carreño and her family left the United States for Paris, France, where she made her debut on May 14 at the Salle Érard.
 During her time in Paris, she met many prominent musicians, including Gioachino Rossini, Georges Mathias (a pupil of Frédéric Chopin who may have given her a few lessons), Charles Gounod, and Franz Liszt.
 Between 1866 and 1872, Carreño performed regularly in concerts across cities in the United Kingdom, France, and Spain.
-While in Paris, she studied voice with Rossini and later, during the 1870s, with Signor Fontana and Russian soprano Herminia Rudersdorff (1822–1882).
+While in Paris, she studied voice with Rossini and later, during the 1870s, with Signor Fontana and Russian soprano Hermine Rudersdorff.
 Her preparation enabled her to step into the role of and appeared as the Queen in Meyerbeer's Les Huguenots during a performance with the Colonel Henry Mapleson troupe in Edinburgh, Scotland, after the leading lady, Thérèse Tiejens (1831–1877), became ill.
 In New York, on February 25, 1876, she again performed in an operatic role, this time as Zerlina in Mozart's Don Giovanni.